Gluten-Free Blueberry Loaf Cake

 Jump to Recipe

-About this GF Blueberry Quick Bread
+About this Gluten-Free Blueberry Quick Bread

 The quick bread is super moist, soft, and full of blueberry flavor.
-You can use fresh or frozen bluberries, both work well.
+You can use fresh or frozen blueberries; both work well.
 Light, fluffy, and perfectly sweet, is ideal for breakfast, brunch, or an afternoon treat.
 It also freezes beautifully—if it lasts that long!

 Ingredients

-The main ingredients of this recipe are:
+Some NOTES about the main ingredients of this recipe are:

 - Flour: gluten-free all-purpose flour.

-- Egg: room temperature egg is better.
+- Egg: a room-temperature egg is better.

-- Oil: sunflower oil.
+- Oil: natural oil, like sunflower oil.

-How to make GF Basic Blueberry Lemon Cake
+How to make Gluten-Free Blueberry Loaf Cake

 Preheat the oven to 350°F (180°C).
 Lightly grease the bottom and sides of a 9×5-inch loaf pan or similar.
 Set aside.

 In a medium bowl, beat the sugar with the oil, lemon zest, egg, vanilla extract, and milk.
 Pour the wet ingredients into the dry ingredients and mix until combined.
+Don’t overmix.
 Fold in 1 cup of the blueberries and mix carefully.

-Let cool before removing.
+Let cool before removing and slicing.

 Store the loaf cake covered in the refrigerator for up to 5 days.

 You can also freeze the cake; it’s best to slice it before freezing.
-Reheat the cake in a medium oven for 10/15 minutes.
+Reheat the cake in a medium oven for 10-15 minutes.

 Variations

-For more related recipes
+For more gluten-free recipes with

-Gluten-Free Easy Blueberry Lemon Loaf
+Gluten-Free Easy Blueberry Bread

 Ingredients

-- 1 and 1/2 cup gluten-free all-purpose flour
+- 1 and 1/2 cups gluten-free all-purpose flour

 - 2 teaspoons baking powder